Azure/iotedge-lorawan-starterkit/docs/user-guide/ci-setup.md

 The [E2E CI pipeline][e2e-ci] is used to run end-to-end tests (implemented in the `LoRaWan.Tests.E2E` project).
-The pipeline runs tests using real LoRaWan hardware, it therefore require a VPN tunnel between the local hardware deployment and Azure. you can find more information [on this blog post](https://devblogs.microsoft.com/cse/2022/03/15/e2e-tests-for-lorawan-starter-kit-with-real-hardware/).
+The pipeline runs tests using real LoRaWan hardware, it therefore requires a VPN tunnel between the local hardware deployment and Azure. you can find more information [on this blog post](https://devblogs.microsoft.com/cse/2022/03/15/e2e-tests-for-lorawan-starter-kit-with-real-hardware/).

 The pipeline runs the following tasks: